docb/dbRackSequencer/README.md

 - The chord module outputs behaves like the corresponding ones in the MIDI CV module.
 - In the menu the number of polyphonic channels and the polyphony modes Rotate,Reset and Reuse for the channel assignment can be configured.
 - The Reorder action in the menu causes the chord to be ordered in the polyphonic channels from the lowest note to the highest.
-- The Auto-Reorder option causes the Reorder action on every change and the polyphony odes are ignored.
+- The Auto-Reorder option causes the Reorder action on every change and the polyphony modes are ignored.
 - The Auto-Channel option causes the outputs only have as many channels as key buttons are pressed.
 In this case the Polyphonic Channels setting is ignored.